Skavces/KelimoApp/README.md

 > A full-stack, gamified vocabulary learning platform built with **NestJS** and **React**.

 KelimoApp is designed to make language learning addictive and effective.
-It uses a Tinder-style swipe mechanic for learning new words, spaced repetition logic, and interactive mini-games to reinforce memory.
+It uses an Instagram Reels-style vertical scroll for learning new words, spaced repetition logic, and interactive mini-games to reinforce memory.

 ![Project Status](https://img.shields.io/badge/status-active-success.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)